google-deepmind/arnheim/README.md

 ## Arnheim 2

-A reimplementation of the Arnheim 1 generative architecture in the CLIPDraw framework allowing optimzation of its parameters using gradients.
+A reimplementation of the Arnheim 1 generative architecture in the CLIPDraw framework allowing optimization of its parameters using gradients.
 Much more efficient than Arnheim 1 above but requires differentiating through the image itself.